XenitAB/gitops-promotion/README.md

 ## The workflow

-gitops-promotion workflow assumes a separation one or more "app" repositories, which results in container images, and the repository (or repositories) that hold manifests that describe how those containers are deployed.
+gitops-promotion workflow assumes a separation of one or more "app" repositories, which results in container images, and the repository (or repositories) that hold manifests that describe how those containers are deployed.
 We refer to this repository as the "GitOps" repository.
 Assuming a typical dev/qa/production succession of environments, gitops-promotion is meant to support a workflow that looks like this:

 1. A pipeline in `webui` app repository builds, tests and delivers an image to the container registry.
 1. The new container image triggers a new promotion (`gitops-promotion new`) in the GitOps repository.
-This pipeline:

-   1. creates a new branch `promote/webshop-webui`,
-   1. updates the image tag for the `webui` manifest in the "dev" environment to the newly released container image,
-   1. creates an auto-merging pull request,
-   1. Assuming the pull request has no failing checks, it is automatically merged into main, where a service such as Flux can apply it to the "dev" environment.
+It creates a new branch `promote/webshop-webui` an auto-merging pull request for the "dev" env.
+It updates the manifest of the app with the new image.
 1. The auto-merge triggers the promote pipeline (`gitops-promote promote`) in the GitOps repository.
 This pipeline goes through the same steps as "new" above except that it targets the next environment, in this case the "qa" environment.
 1. The promotion pull request for the "qa" env triggers the "status" pipeline (`gitops-promotions status`).
 This pipeline checks the status of the "dev" pull request (including any reconciliation status added by Flux) and reports that status as its own.
 1. Assuming the "dev" pull request status is green, the "qa" pull request is merged.